 Not long ago, I decided to make a fried green tomatoes sauce.

 Growing up, we didn’t eat fried green tomatoes with sauce, and, in all honesty, fried green tomatoes are just fine without the sauce.

 However, if you want to elevate this recipe a little (especially for a dinner party or something like that), definitely try the sauce.

 (Or, just make it for yourself when no one else is home so you don’t have to share!)

 It’s so simple and you can easily adjust the spiciness level of it.

 FUN FACT FOR KIDS: Capsaicin is the active component in chili peppers that makes them feel hot in your mouth and pungency is the real term for what we call “hot” or “spicy.”

 Easy Fried Green Tomatoes Sauce Recipe

-In a large bowl, mix together 1 cup of mayonnaise and 2-3 tablespoons of Sriracha hot chili sauce.
+In a large bowl, mix together 1 cup of mayonnaise and 2-3 drops (or more if you like spicy!) of Sriracha hot chili sauce.